robinzng/robinzen/exampleSite/content/how-to-build-a-free-website.md

 * somewhere to store the code (the repository), and
 * something to execute those instructions (the deployer).

 You'll also want a domain to make your website available to the world, but that's really the last step.
-Any website who tells you otherwise is probably written by the kind of person who decides their future pet's name will be "Sparkles," only to get one and find out it's more of a Bruce that now only responds to Sparkles.
-Names and domains should always come last.
+Any website that tells you otherwise is not to be trusted.
+Domain names, like dissections, should always be done last.

 ### What to use and why